ShringarStudio/Tulasi.Noir/README.md

 That being said.
 I am Lee, being 19 and broke financially. the last few months were uncertain and that struggle nearly killed this project.

-If tulasi.Noir makes your setup look cleaner and you have the financial means to support my work, via gumroad (soon) or reach out to me for commisions and hire on instagram @alken.by.
+If Tulasi.Noir makes your setup look cleaner and you have the financial means to support my work, via gumroad (soon) or reach out to me for commisions and hire on instagram @alken.by.

 Every single contribution helps keep my lights on and gives me time to keep drawing icons.
 If you cannot afford to donate, starring this repo and sharing it with the Linux customization community means the world to me.